Learn About the ACEs initiative and how it is relevant to your practice and everyday life!

-As part of an effort to help our members address heightened family stresses and disruptions, California Chapter 1, AAP recently received $75,000 in grant funds from the Office of the California Surgeon General (CA-OSG) and the Department of Health Care Services (DHCS) to participate in the state’s ACEs Aware initiative.
-Our Communications grant funds will be used to enhance our Chapter’s outreach to Chapter 1 AAP members about the ACES AWARE initiative by augmenting our staffing and expertise in the area of toxic stress and its effects upon child health and development.
-We will be developing messaging and informative materials that give providers the tools needed to identify adversities, discuss them with families in a therapeutic manner, and refer patients to resources and support when needed.
-We see our proposed communication strategy as a way to help pediatric providers enrich their trusted partnerships with families, address traumas, and reconnect families to their medical homes and community programs.
-Our grant will be for 1 year and is part of $14.3 million awarded to 100 organizations throughout the state to extend the reach and impact of the ACEs Aware initiative.
-Isra Uz-Zaman MS, Renee Wachtel MD and Diane Dooley MD wrote the grant and will serve as the steering committee members for this initiative.
+In July 2020, AAP California Chapter 1 received $75,000 in grant funds from the Office of the California Surgeon General (CA-OSG) and the Department of Health Care Services (DHCS) to participate in the state’s ACEs Aware initiative.
+AAPCA1 views the ACEs Aware Communications Grant as a valuable opportunity to address the ongoing and increased trauma our families and providers suffer during the COVID-19 pandemic.
+We have witnessed disruptions in the supportive relationships with families as routine well-visits, the anticipated setting for ACEs screening and counseling, have dropped, and community structures and support services for children and families have dramatically declined.
+We see our proposed communication strategy as a way to enrich our trusted partnerships with families, address traumas, and reconnect families to their medical homes and community programs.
+Isra Uz-Zaman MS, Renee Wachtel MD and Diane Dooley MD wrote the grant and serve as the steering committee members for this initiative.

 - Provide guidance regarding best practices in the prevention of, primary care interventions for, and community resources addressing adverse childhood experiences

 - Develop the messaging, materials and testimonials relevant to the grant.
 The think-tank will be consulting with Berkeley Media Studies in this effort

 - Meet twice a month virtually on Tuesday afternoons with other think-tank members.
 Meetings will probably decrease to once a month starting in January.
 Members will be expected to attend 80% of these meetings.